 1. Give Them Time to Prepare

 It also gives you time to familiarize your child with the unfamiliar.
 If you’re moving, take your child to look at the new house and/or new school.
 Arrange for your child to meet the teacher in advance.
-Ask the teacher to talk to your child about what a typical day is like at the new school, give a brief tour of the classroom, or even show photos of other students and fun activities.
+Ask the teacher to talk to your child about what a typical day is like at the new school, give a brief tour of the classroom, or even show other students’ photos and fun activities.

 If you’re having a baby, show your children pictures of themselves as babies.
 Talk about what to expect when the new baby comes and all the ways your children can be great big brothers or sisters.

 While you’ll want to focus on the positives associated with the big life change, also take time to address your child’s questions and concerns.
 Help them work through the emotions that they’re feeling.